rafadc/talk_indexes/slide-deck.md

 ---

-# The range condition of the query should be the last one
+# The range condition of the query should be the last one in the index

 ```sql
 SELECT *